-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated financial statements of Golden Arrow Resources Corporation ("Golden Arrow" or "the Company") for the years ended December 31, 2012 and 2011 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed consolidated interim financial statements of Golden Arrow Resources Corporation ("Golden Arrow" or "the Company") for the three months ended March 31, 2013 and 2012 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All figures are in Canadian dollars unless otherwise noted.
-This MD&A has been prepared as of April 23, 2013.
+This MD&A has been prepared as of May 29, 2013.